csyhping/ToothCompletion/README.md

-# This is a project about tooth completion.
+# This is a project about tooth completion part 1.
 Currently under development.
+-----[PART 1]-----
 √ Load the mesh
 √ Visualize the mesh
 √ Identify the boundary